Skip to content

 What is the difference between sanctions screening and AML screening?

-AML screening is a broader category encompassing customer due diligence, transaction monitoring, suspicious activity reporting, and sanctions screening.
+AML screening is a broader category encompassing customer due diligence, transaction monitoring, suspicious matter reporting, and sanctions screening.
 Sanctions screening is a specific subset that focuses exclusively on checking parties against government-issued prohibition lists.
-All regulated firms must conduct both, but the processes use different data sources and generate different types of alerts.
+All reporting entities must conduct both, but the processes use different data sources and generate different types of alerts.

-Do small businesses need to conduct sanctions screening?
+Do small businesses need to conduct sanctions screening in Australia?

 How often should existing clients be rescreened?

-The FCA's financial crime guide suggests rescreening at least annually for standard-risk clients, and more frequently for high-risk relationships or in periods of significant sanctions activity (such as the Russia-Ukraine conflict).
+AUSTRAC guidance and industry best practice suggest rescreening at least annually for standard-risk clients, and more frequently for high-risk relationships or in periods of significant sanctions activity.
 Automated systems can trigger immediate rescreening whenever a relevant sanctions list is updated.

 What should a firm do when a sanctions match is identified?

-A confirmed sanctions match requires: (1) immediate freezing of any assets or funds connected to the designated person; (2) reporting to OFSI within seven days using the asset freeze report; (3) refusing any further transactions; (4) filing a Suspicious Activity Report (SAR) with the National Crime Agency (NCA) if additional suspicious indicators are present.
+A confirmed sanctions match requires: (1) immediate freezing of any assets or funds connected to the designated person or entity; (2) reporting to DFAT as required under the relevant sanctions regime; (3) refusing any further transactions; (4) filing a suspicious matter report (SMR) with AUSTRAC; (5) seeking legal advice on obligations under the specific sanctions instrument.
 Do not tip off the subject.

-UK-only businesses that never transact in USD and have no U.S. nexus are generally not within OFAC's primary jurisdiction.
-However, most UK financial institutions maintain U.S. dollar correspondent accounts, creating indirect OFAC exposure.
-Additionally, major international sanctions databases recommended for UK compliance programmes include OFAC SDN as a global best practice, regardless of direct jurisdictional obligation.
+Australian businesses that never transact in USD and have no U.S. nexus are generally not within OFAC's primary jurisdiction.
+However, most Australian financial institutions maintain U.S. dollar correspondent accounts, creating indirect OFAC exposure.
+Additionally, international best practice and the FATF mutual evaluation process expect Australian compliance programmes to screen against major international lists including OFAC SDN.

 This article is for informational purposes only and does not constitute legal, financial, or regulatory advice.
-It covers the regulatory framework applicable to the United Kingdom and, where relevant, the European Union and United States.
+It covers the regulatory framework applicable to Australia and, where relevant, the United States and international standards.
 Readers should seek specialist legal advice for their specific circumstances.